-Demonstration that the school substantially complies with all statutory requirements for approved independent schools, with documentation of the following:
+2226.6 Demonstration that the school substantially complies with all statutory requirements for approved independent schools, with documentation of the following:

-- (a) (1)-A statement of nondiscrimination, posted on the school's website and included in the school's application materials, that is consistent with the Vermont Public Accommodations Act, Title 9 Vermont Statutes Annotated, Chapter 139 and the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 5, Subchapter 6. - (b3) A description of physical facilities including plant, materials, and equipment and assurances that the facilities meet all applicable sState and federal requirements. - (c) Evidence of compliance with local, state, and federal requirements pertaining to the health, safety, and privacy of students, including the most recent annual fire safety inspection.
+(1) A statement of nondiscrimination, posted on the school's website and included in the school's application materials, that is consistent with the Vermont Public Accommodations Act, Title 9 Vermont Statutes Annotated, Chapter 139 and the Vermont Fair Employment Practices Act, Title 21 Vermont Statutes Annotated, Chapter 5, Subchapter 6.

+(3) A description of physical facilities including plant, materials, and equipment and assurances that the facilities meet all applicable State and federal requirements.(c) Evidence of compliance with local, state, and federal requirements pertaining to the health, safety, of students.